Things To Do In Reykjavík In June

 National Day of Iceland

-To experience a moment of genuine Icelandic national culture, you should add Þjóðhátíðardaginn, June 17th, to your list of things to do in Reykjavík in June.
+If you want a meaningful cultural experience, add June 17th National Day celebrations to your list of must-see things to do in Reykjavík in June.

 Reykjavík Arts Festival and The Fringe